AlekEagle/cumulonimbus-docs/src/reference/faq.md

 # FAQ

-Here is a page full of commonly asked questions and answers to those questions, if you still have a question and you carefully read through all of the questions in the FAQ, feel free to [send an email](mailto:cumulonimbus@alekeagle.com) to me with your question!
+Here is a page full of commonly asked questions and answers to those questions, if you still have a question and you carefully read through all of the questions in the FAQ, ask in the [Discord server](https://alekeagle.com/d) or [send me an email](mailto:cumulonimbus@alekeagle.com) and I'll be happy to answer it.

 ## Getting An API Token